JamesBrownR/MeetingSurge/_posts/2025-11-25-website-redesign.md

         <h2>4.
 Your Competitors Have Better Websites</h2>
         <p>Do a quick search for auto repair shops in your area.
 If your competitors' websites look more professional, load faster, and make it easier to book appointments, they're stealing your customers's cars.</p>
         <p>You don't need the fanciest website on the internet.
-You just need one that doesn't make customers think "can I even trust you?" when they see it.</p>
+You just need one that doesn't make customers think "Can I even trust you?" when they see it.</p>

         <h2>5.
 You Can't Update It Quickly</h2>
         <p>If you can't call a developer every time you want to change your hours, update a price, or add a service, your website is working against you.
 Simple updates shouldn't cost you time and money.</p>